bdastur/notes/aws/readme.md

 * Restrict access to specific item and attributes with conditionals.

 ### DynamoDb Streams:
+* Time ordered sequence of item-level changes in a table.
 * To keep track of changes to DynamoDb.
 * Can get a list of item modifications for the last 24 hour period.
 * Each stream record represents a single data modification in the DynamoDb table to which the stream belongs.
 * Each stream record is assigned a sequence number, reflecting the order in which the record was published to the stream.

+### DynamoDB Accelerator (DAX):
+* 10x performance improvement over DynamoDB
+* Fully managed, highly available, in-memory cache
+* Reduces request time from milliseconds to microseconds - even under load.
+* No need to manage caching logic.
+* Compatible with DynamoDB API calls.

+### Transactions
+* "All-or-nothing" operations - like financial transactions.
+* Can operate of up to 25 items or 4 MB of data.

 ## Simple Queue Service (SQS)